 We are living in an era of constantly changing trends.
 Talking about Website Design, sometimes trends are dictated by necessity like responsive design.
 Other trends are industry shifts, such as the change from skeuomorphism to flat design.
 More video, usage of color psychology, vertical patterns, material design-inspired interfaces, and slide-style sites are growing in popularity.
 As a brand, If you haven’t updated the look of your website for a long time, then it is a correct time now to do so.
 Else, there would be the probability of falling behind competitors who likewise have websites, and are more tuned into the requirements of today’s clients.
 To give you some ideas on the most proficient method to upgrade your website, here are some web design trends.

 Minimalism and Flat Design

 Minimalism has boomed in 2015 and will continue to go strong in 2016.
-A popular web design approach that goes very well together with the minimalist philosophy is flat design.
-Google Material Design represents Flat design principles in well manner: the metaphor of the material world with the clever play of shadows, light and movement, in order to create designs that appear more realistic to the user.
-The goal of Material Design is to create clean, modernistic design that focus on UX.
+A popular web design approach that goes very well together with the minimalist philosophy is a flat design.
+Google Material Design represents Flat design principles in a well manner: the metaphor of the material world with the clever play of shadows, light, and movement, in order to create designs that appear more realistic to the user.
+The goal of Material Design is to create a clean, modernistic design that focuses on UX.
 With its minimalist look, Material Design has a lot in common with another growing trend — flat design.